AustralEpitech/G-ING-900-PAR-9-1-legacy-13/README.md

 ## Plugins

-Plugins live under the `plugins/` directory (or — in a future step — will be discoverable via entry-points).
+Plugins live under the `plugins/` directory.
 Each plugin is a normal Python package (folder with an `__init__.py`) and may implement these symbols:

 - `register(app, storage, config, templates=None)` — called at import time to register routes, template helpers, etc.